Roald87/TwinCatChangelog/docs/tc3.md

 - BACnet Extension: Adjusted structured view creation to use setting in BACnet_Param.eView_SubordinateAnnotationMode to generate structure.
 - Profinet Controller: wrong record alignment during fragmentation.
 - Updated: Added support of Intel I225 network adapter on Windows CE.
-- EtherNet/IP: Communication Interruption on Explicit Messaging once every 24 – 48 hours.
+- EtherNet/IP: Communication Interruption on Explicit Messaging once every 24—48 hours.
-- In a specific 3rd party drive it was not possible to change specific PDO settings.
+- In a specific third party drive it was not possible to change specific PDO settings.
 - TwinCAT XAE had problems after rescanning a BK9100.
 - Dynamic PLC Objects can now not deleted from BACnet.
 - EtherCAT: a problem occurred when an emergency was sent by the EPP3632-0001.